eric80116/crescendo-workshop/07-EVENT-TRACKING.md

 ![09-event-tracking-1](/static/image/09-event-tracking-1.png)

-1. Go to [Personalize](https://us-east-1.console.aws.amazon.com/personalize/home?region=us-east-1) and select **Manage dataset groups** on the left silde menu and click your dataset group.
+1. Right click [Personalize](https://us-east-1.console.aws.amazon.com/personalize/home?region=us-east-1) to open in new tab and select **Manage dataset groups** on the left silde menu and click your dataset group.

 2. You will nevigate to the Overview page then click the **Create event tracker** in the Create datasets block.